-The AIOH Foundation was established by the AIOH and is a registered charity and is a separate entity to the AIOH.
+The AIOH Foundation was established by the AIOH and is a registered and is a separate entity to the AIOH.
 The AIOH is currently the only Member of the Foundation, so this means that the AIOH Foundation is the AIOH member’s Foundation and we welcome your involvement.

 The current Board is as follows:

 The Foundation will be rigorous in its selection of areas to receive funding and will aim to use any money donated wisely.
 We aim to minimise administration costs and recognise the AIOH’s generous administrative and logistic support.
 Board Members will of course receive no remuneration.
 It is also important to note that the sum of money raised is not a measure of success, rather the advances that we can contribute to in the elimination of workplace illness.

 Kerr, C et al, National Occupational Health and Safety Commission, 1996 ;

 Charles Steer (COH, FAIOH) is a certified occupational hygienist, industrial chemist and chemical engineer with post graduate qualifications in occupational hygiene and environmental studies.
 He has had extensive experience in health, safety, occupational hygiene, environment, risk management and chemical technology holding senior corporate positions in these areas in the electricity industry in South Australia until mid-2000.